amd/HPCTrainingDock/extras/scripts/aim-engine/deploy/level-2.md

 ## Drive it with an example app

-The predictor is a standard OpenAI-compatible endpoint, so any such client works against it.
-To drive it with the `icf_4agent` multi-agent example in the HPCTrainingExamples repository (`MLExamples/icf_4agent`), we point it at the port-forwarded predictor and reuse the served id from above:
+Point the `icf_4agent` example (HPCTrainingExamples, `MLExamples/icf_4agent`) at the predictor and reuse the served id; levels 3 and 4 reach the same endpoint:

 ```bash
 export ICF_BASE_URL=http://localhost:8080/v1